davidchuyaya/davidchuyaya.github.io/README.md

 *DSN 2020*

 ## Research activity
+- 4/22/24 I will be presenting (*Bigger, not Badder: Safely Scaling BFT Protocols*) at PaPoC 2024 (EuroSys)!
 - 9/28/23 I will be presenting (*Rollbaccine: Herd Immunity Against Rollbacks for TEEs*) at the poster session at SOSP 2023!
 - 9/20/23 My first first-author paper (*Optimizing Distributed Protocols with Query Rewrites*) was accepted into SIGMOD 2024 with minor revisions!